NLnetLabs/rpki-doc/source/about/introduction.rst

 Organisation of this Documentation
 ----------------------------------

-This documentation is organised in four main sections:
+This documentation is organised into three main sections:

 - The :ref:`sec-general` section contains this introduction as well as information about the licensing, authors, etc. It also contains the :ref:`doc_faq`.